Follow This Old House online:

 Refrigerant recharging𝗫𝗫

-Registers and grills𝗫𝗫𝗫
+Registers and grills𝗫𝗫

-Multiple cooling or heating units𝗫𝗫𝗫𝗫
+Multiple cooling or heating units𝗫𝗫𝗫

 HVAC annual maintenance𝗫𝗫

-Home warranty coverage can protect you from unexpected expenses, especially if you need emergency repairs and costly contractors.
-In the event of an HVAC breakdown, your home warranty company will find you a contractor and handle the cost of the repair.
-If the repair is covered by your plan and within your coverage limits, you’ll only need to pay a fixed service fee, which usually ranges from $65–$125.
+Buying a home warranty can save you money on unexpected system repairs, especially considering HVAC work can end up costing hundreds or thousands of dollars out-of-pocket.
+In the event of an HVAC breakdown, your home warranty company will first find you a contractor.
+If the repair is covered by your plan and within the coverage limits, you’ll only need to pay a fixed service fee, which usually ranges from $65–$125.

-HVAC IssueAverage Cost for a Repair or Replacement
+HVAC IssueAverage Repair or Replacement Cost

 Reading the Fine Print of Your HVAC Coverage Plan

-• Poor maintenance: If you don’t keep your HVAC system in good shape, you might find that your warranty won’t cover repairs.
-Some companies may even ask for past maintenance records, and if they see neglect, could deny your claim.
+• Poor maintenance: If you don’t keep your HVAC system in good shape, your warranty might not cover repairs.
+Some companies may even ask for past maintenance records, and if they find neglect, they could deny your claim.

 Preventive HVAC Maintenance and Warranty Eligibility